-At first the Southern masters looked upon the loss of their slaves as a severe blow, but they soon began to see, what the North had long since known, that the ownership of land and capital meant the virtual ownership of those who must have access to those instruments or starve.
-The negro had been freed, but as this freedom did not include freedom of access to the means of livelihood he was still as dependent as ever.
+At first the Southern masters looked upon the loss of their slaves as a severe blow, but they soon began to see what the North had long since known, that the ownership of land and capital meant the virtual ownership of those who must have access to those instruments or starve.
+The negro had been freed but as this freedom did not include freedom of access to the means of livelihood he was still as dependent as ever.
 Being unable to employ himself he was compelled to seek employment, or the use of land upon which to live, at the hands of the very class from whom he had been liberated.
 In either case he was only able to retain barely enough of the product to keep body and soul together.
-The competition among the newlyemancipated for an opportunity to secure a livelihood was so great that their labor could be bought for a mere existence wage.
-The negro labor had become a commodity, and like all commodities its price was determined by its cost of production.
+The competition among the newly-emancipated for an opportunity to secure a livelihood was so great that their laborpower could be bought for a mere existence wage.
+The labor-power of the negro thus became a commodity, and like all commodities, its price was determined by its cost of production.
 The cost of producing labor-power is the cost of the laborer's keep.
-The master class were able to secure the necessary labor-power to carry on their industries for merely a subsistence wage - for no more than it cost them when they owned the negroes as chattels.
+The master class were able to secure the necessary labor-power to carry on their industries for merely a subsistence wage for no more than it cost them when they owned the negroes as chattels.

 The wage slave spends his own subsistence wage, which, under the chattel system, the owner was obliged to spend for him.
 The chattel method was fully as desirable for the slave, for the owner, having a stake in the life and health of his slave, desired to keep him in good condition.
-The wage slave-owner, however, does not particularly care whether his wage slave lives or dies, for he has no money invested in him and there are thousands of others to take his place.
+The wage slave-owner however, does not particularly care whether his wage slave lives or dies, for he has no money invested in him, and there are thousands of others to take his place.
 Surely wage slavery is an improvement upon the old method of property in human beings.
 It saves the useless expense of owning workers as chattels, which necessitates caring for them and involves loss in case of death.
 The results of slavery are secured by simply owning the means of production.
+He who owns that which men must have in order to live, owns their physical and moral being.
+There are two ways of enslaving men, then; one is to own the men as chattels, the other is to own the means whereby they live.
 The new system, with its revolution of industry, gives to the masters, without expense, an industrial reserve army who can only secure employment through their grace.
-This secures to the master class cheap labor, for laborers, both white and black, having nothing but their labor-power to sell and thus being unable to employ themselves, must compete with each other for an opportunity to earn a livelihood.
+This secures to the master class cheap labor, for laborers, both white and black having nothing but their labor-power to sell and thus being unable to employ themselves must compete with each other for an opportunity to earn a livelihood.